MakerLabsVan/Length_Calculator/README.md

 5. Click 'Calculate Cost' button

-* In the results section, the uploaded image is modified to provide the user with a visualization of what is happening.
+* In the results section, the uploaded image is modified to create a visualization of what is happening.
 For vector cutting mode, the dotted red lines are the jog lines of the laser cutter.
 For engraving mode, the greyed area is the area to be rastered.

 * Website uses Express framework with ejs templates.
 Calculations are done client side, with ajax implemented to avoid page refresh.

-To use command line tool tool:
+To use the old command line tool:

 1. Open Terminal